Financial Aid: Completing the FAFSA®

 For the quickest results, apply online.
 In order to submit your application online, you must obtain an FSA ID from the U.S. Department of Education.
 Applicants who have not been assigned an FSA ID prior to completing the FAFSA online will have three options:

-- Apply for and obtain an FSA ID: for step-by-step instructions, refer to the FSA document entitled Creating and Using the FSA ID.
+- Apply for and obtain an FSA ID: for step-by-step instructions, refer to the FSA's "How to Create an FSA ID (Account Username and Password)" video.

 The applicant's FSA ID data will undergo a match with the Social Security Administration (SSA).
 If the SSA match is successful, the FSA ID will become permanently valid (and may be used for signing FAFSAs in subsequent years).
 If the SSA match fails, the FSA ID will be disabled and the applicant will be sent a paper Student Aid Report (SAR) requesting all required signatures.